 We are subject to U.S. federal and state and foreign governmental laws and regulations relating to the protection of the environment.
 We believe that we comply with all material environmental laws and regulations that apply to us.
-In May 2003, we received a Notice of Violation from the Bay Area Air Quality Management District regarding our record keeping relating to our usage of wipe cleaning solvent.
-Although we introduced corrective action to prevent any continued or recurrent record keeping violation, we may still be subject to a substantial penalty based upon the unresolved Notice of Violation or required to take further action.
-Final resolution of this Notice of Violation could harm our operating results.
 New laws and regulations, stricter enforcement of existing laws and regulations, the discovery of previously unknown contamination at our or others' sites or the imposition of new cleanup requirements could have a negative effect on our operating results.

-We maintain a repair and service capability in Livermore, California.
 Since 2000, we have been providing service and maintenance capabilities in our local service center in Seoul, South Korea.
-In 2002, we expanded our center in Seoul, South Korea to service a greater part of the Asia Pacific region, and in 2003, we opened a local repair and service center in Dresden, Germany.
+In late 2002, we opened a local service center in Dresden, Germany.
 We plan to expand these capabilities in other geographies to provide faster response time to our customers, maximizing the uptime of their wafer probe cards.